-Currently, we benefit from the tax incentives the Government of India provides to the export of software from specially designated software technology parks, or STPs, in India and for facilities set up under the Special Economic Zones Act, 2005.
+Currently, we benefit from the tax incentives the Government of India provides to the export of software from specially designated software technology parks, or STPs, in India and for facilities set up under the Special Economic Zones Act.
+2005.

 The STP tax holiday is available for ten consecutive years beginning from the financial year when the unit started producing computer software or April 1, 1999, whichever is earlier.
 The Indian Government, through the Finance Act, 2009, has extended the tax holiday for STP units until March 31, 2011.
-Most of our STP units have already completed the tax holiday period and for the remaining STP units, the tax holiday will expire by the end of fiscal 2011.
+With the exception of one STP unit for which the tax holiday will expire by the end of fiscal 2011, all of our STP units have already completed the tax holiday period.

 In the Finance Act, 2005, the Government of India introduced a separate tax holiday scheme for units set up under designated special economic zones, or SEZs, engaged in manufacture of articles or in provision of services.
 Under this scheme, units in designated SEZs which begin providing services on or after April 1, 2005, will be eligible for a deduction of 100 percent of profits or gains derived from the export of services for the first five years from commencement of provision of services and 50 percent of such profits or gains for a further five years.
 Certain tax benefits are also available for a further five years subject to the unit meeting defined conditions.
-The expiration, modification or termination of any of our tax benefits or holidays, including on account of non-extension of the tax holidays relating to STPs in India, would likely increase our effective tax rates significantly, and have a material and adverse effect on our net income.

 As a result of these tax incentives, a substantial portion of our pre-tax income has not been subject to significant tax in recent years.
-These tax incentives resulted in a decrease of \$109 million and \$325 million in our income tax expense for the nine months ended December 31, 2009 and for fiscal 2009 respectively, compared to the effective tax amounts that we estimate we would have been required to pay if these incentives had not been available.
+These tax incentives resulted in a decrease of \$27 million, \$116 million and \$325 million in our income tax expense for the three months ended June 30, 2010, fiscal 2010 and fiscal 2009 respectively, compared to the effective tax amounts that we estimate we would have been required to pay if these incentives had not been available.